kabelwerk/sdk-react-native/docs/KabelwerkMessage.md

 The `<KabelwerkMessage>` component renders a single chat message in a room.

-Most probably you will not directly use the `<KabelwerkMessage>` component in your code — on the contrary, it is likely that you will want to replace it with a component of your own.
+Probably you will not directly use the `<KabelwerkMessage>` component in your code — on the contrary, it is likely that you will want to replace it with a component of your own.

 ## Example